Home » Savory » Turkey Pesto Sandwich

 turkey pesto sandwich

-You can use store-bought pesto, or make your own.
+You can also use store-bought pesto, or make your own.
 Try my favorite walnut basil pesto recipe.

-Place the butter side of the sandwich down on a heated griddle or skillet, and smear the top half of the sandwich with butter.
+2. Place the buttered side of the sandwich down on a heated griddle or skillet, and smear the top half of the sandwich with butter.
 Fry the sandwich for a few minutes, before carefully flipping and frying on the other side, until golden and brown.

 Pro Tip: I like to cover the skillet with a lid while cooking the sandwich to ensure the cheese gets nice and melty!